How to Set up a Cryptocurrency Wallet in NZ

 NZ’s crypto wallet for interfacing with Web3 / DeFi.

-What is an Cryptocurrency Wallet?
+What is a Cryptocurrency Wallet?

 Exodus Desktop Wallet holding Bitcoin (BTC) – https://www.exodus.io/

-Your wallet is where you receive payments in and send transactions out, acting as your heart of operations for interacting with the cryptocurrency world.
+Your crypto wallet is where you receive payments in and send transactions out, acting as your heart of operations for interacting with the cryptocurrency world.

 Cryptocurrencies like Bitcoin, Ethereum and Monero aren’t stored in banks, but rather in privately controlled user wallets.